 How will we move beyond the scope of the Apollo Program missions?
 SpaceX is doing a terrific job as a company, but to the general public, they’re little more than a goods transport service.
 A rocket-powered tractor-trailer.
-One which is primarily paid by a publicly funded NASA.
+One which is primarily paid for by a publicly funded NASA.

 There will undoubtedly be more: a tractor-trailer that can support humans, one which can travel further into the solar system, a system by which to deliver a payload to Mars.
 Ultimately, private companies will rely upon public funding to reach uncharted territory because there’s little reason for other private money to participate.
-As public interest and funding fades, so goes the revenue source of dependent private companies.
+As public interest and funding fade, so goes the revenue source of dependent private companies.

 If we haven’t made extending humanity beyond Earth a priority, one day, we’ll be forced off it.
 As much of a gift as Earth is, it will not last forever.
-If we can raise desire to go out and explore — to stretch our boundaries — we may be ready for whichever event forces us off before it happens.
+If we can raise the desire to go out and explore — to stretch our boundaries — we may be ready for whichever event forces us off before it happens.
 If we can find that awe in space exploration again, we may avoid sitting on the Earthly-Titanic, scrambling for a lifeboat.

-We can help by raising awareness in the benefits of space exploration: there are numerous NASA-supported inventions and advances already this year.
-We can help by telling our representatives space exploration deserves at least a penny on the dollar.
+We can help by raising awareness of the benefits of space exploration: there are numerous NASA-supported inventions and advances already this year.
+We can help by telling our representatives that space exploration deserves at least a penny on the dollar.
 And we can help expressing interest in space exploration with friends and through social media: the excitement spreads.